 X.6 DCP Cross Profile Considerations

-A Content Consumer in Patient Care Coordination might be grouped with a Care Plan Consumer to enable the filtering and display of Care Plan content.
-A Content Creator might be grouped with a Care Plan Updater to enable the creation or update of clinical content.
-A Reconciliation Agent might be grouped with a Care Plan Consumer and also with a Care Plan Creator to facilitate the reconciliation processes.
+A Content Consumer in Patient Care Coordination might be grouped with a Care Plan Contributor to enable the filtering and display of Care Plan content.
+A Content Creator might be grouped with a Care Plan Contributor to enable the creation or update of clinical content.
+A Reconciliation Agent might be grouped with a Care Plan Contributor and also with a Care Plan Contributor to facilitate the reconciliation processes.
 As mentioned in the security considerations section, a Secure Node in the ATNA Profile might be grouped with any and all of the actors in this profile.

 Appendices